sa-tre/satre-specification/docs/source/pillars/supporting.md

 All activities aimed at ensuring a continuous level of engagement is maintained between the TRE operator and its customers, stakeholders and other interested parties.

+### Stakeholder relationships

-**Stakeholder relationships:** Activities aimed at engaging with TRE stakeholders.
+Activities aimed at engaging with TRE stakeholders.

 ```{list-table}
 :header-rows: 1